-36. Defendants are The Individuals, Partnerships, and Unincorporated Associations set forth on Schedule "A" hereto.
+36. Defendants are the individuals, partnerships, and unincorporated associations set forth on Schedule "A" hereto.

-37. Defendants are promoting, selling, offering for sale and distributing goods bearing or using unauthorized reproductions or derivatives of one or more of Plaintiff's Copyrighted Photographs within this district.
+37. Defendants are promoting, selling, offering for sale and distributing bearing or using unauthorized reproductions or derivative works of one or more of Plaintiff's Copyrighted Work within this district.